managedit/openstack-setup/README.md

 These scripts install+setup OpenStack (an all in one server).

-# All Servers
+# Do this on all servers

 Edit "settings" to suit..

 Install this PPA https://launchpad.net/~managedit/+archive/openstack

-> apt-get install python-software-properties
+> apt-get install -y python-software-properties
 > apt-add-repository -y ppa:managedit/openstack
 > apt-get update
 > apt-get install -y managedit-openstack-pin

-On the MySQL / RabbitMQ Servers (Probably your controller node)
+# Do this on On the MySQL / RabbitMQ Servers (Probably your controller node)

 > apt-get install -y python-mysqldb mysql-server rabbitmq-server